HIGH ATLAS ON HORSEBACK

 • Fast, fun and challenging riding on fit Arabian and Barb stallions

-• Experience the contrasting landscapes of the Moroccan High Atlas: Green valleys, the arid Kik plateau, red mountains, snow-capped peaks and deep riverine forests.
+• Experience the contrasting landscapes of the Moroccan High Atlas: Green valleys, the arid Kik plateau, red mountains, snow-capped peaks and deep riverine forests

-• Become immersed in the heart of Berber culture, riding through traditional stone villages perched on the mountainside surrounded by terraced farmland and sleeping in bivouac tents.
+• Become immersed in the heart of Berber culture, riding through traditional stone villages perched on the mountainside surrounded by terraced farmland and sleeping in bivouac tents

-• Ride along beautiful mountain passes with splendid panoramic views of the High Atlas before cantering across the open plateau.
+• Ride along beautiful mountain passes with splendid panoramic views of the High Atlas before cantering across the open plateau

 READ MORE REVIEWS